 Big Pause: A Free Reset Button for Everyday Life

-Eventually I went to my GP and heard something that surprised me: this is incredibly common.
+After months of feeling like this, I visited my GP and learned how common anciety is.
 About 17% of Australians experience an anxiety disorder each year.
 Nearly half will face a mental health challenge at some point.
-It didn’t make it feel less rubbish at the time, but at least if felt less isolating.
+Knowing this didn’t fix anything for me, but it made me feel a little less alone and uniquely unwell.

-When I first realised something was wrong, I did what everyone does: downloaded some mindfulness apps.
-They worked in theory, but in practice they became another source of stress.
+When I realised something was wrong, I downloaded some mindfulness apps.
+They’re reassuring and flashy and they worked in theory, but in practice they probably caused me more stress.

 Who it’s for